Skip to content

 Your organization started as one thing…and then changed to something completely different.
 When you began, you were using PastorsLine for your bulk texting needs.
 As your needs changed, could PastorsLine change with you?

 In this ministry case study, you will be able to get a glimpse into the wonderful work that Eric and his ministry have achieved over the years and how they are adapting digital tools to match their new processes.
+In other words, wow Eric from SALT went from reaching dozens to thousands while using PastorsLine and a text strategy.

 In the beginning